-The first step in finding cervical cancer is often an abnormal Pap test result.
-This will lead to further tests, which can diagnose cervical cancer.
+Finding cervical cancer often starts with an abnormal HPV (human papillomavirus) or Pap test result.
+This will lead to further tests, which can diagnose cervical cancer or pre-cancer.

 Cervical cancer may also be suspected if you have symptoms like abnormal vaginal bleeding or pain during sex.
 Your primary doctor or gynecologist often can do the tests needed to diagnose pre-cancers and cancers and may also be able to treat a pre-cancer.